Statistical Inference for Policy Evaluation with Temporal Difference Learning: Results

 uniformly over all convex sets $\mathcal{C}_\delta \subset \mathbb{R}^d$ satisfying \eqref{eq:convex.Cdelta}. \end{theorem}

 We highlight two important features of the above result.
-First, the coverage guarantee holds {\it uniformly} over any choice of the convex set $\mathcal{C}_\delta$ meeting condition \eqref{eq:convex.Cdelta}, including the common choices like \eqref{eq:multi-CI} and \eqref{eq:ellipsoid-region}.
-Secondly, the size (i.e., volume) of the confidence sets vanishes at the rate of $O(T^{-1/2})$, keeping all the other variable constant, suggesting that, in this regard, there is little or no room for improvements, at least in terms of rates.
+First, the coverage guarantee holds {\it uniformly} over all choices of the convex set $\mathcal{C}_\delta$ meeting condition \eqref{eq:convex.Cdelta}, such as those in \eqref{eq:multi-CI} and \eqref{eq:ellipsoid-region}.
+Secondly, the size (i.e., volume) of the confidence sets vanishes at the standard (and optimal) parametric rate of $O(T^{-1/2})$, keeping all the other variables constant.